Channelizing Aliso Creek

 Five years later, the study has received new funding and is expected to be complete by the end of next year.
 Unfortunately, the long-awaited alternatives turn out to be simply minor variations on the original.
 All of them have dams (now called not “drop structures” but “pools and riffles”) and armoring of the banks of the creek.
 The “ecological restoration” of the creek ecosystem will come only after the canyon has been graded and the creek has been equipped with concrete structures (16 now, rather than the original project’s 26) designed to keep it in its (new) place.

 The study is expected to be distributed for public comment in March 2015, and Village Laguna will be reiterating its concerns about the approach.
+Problems with the SUPER Project approach and suggestions for better alternatives can also be found at the Laguna Greenbelt.

 Village Laguna’s contribution to the 2009 scoping session for the Aliso Creek Ecosystem Restoration Feasibility Study reads as follows: